The Optimist

 Without the professor there to explain things or show me where I could improve, it was really hard to know if I was learning anything at all.
 That’s when I realized that being in the classroom makes a big difference in understanding and staying on track.

-Being in person should mean getting hands-on help, not still being stuck behind a screen.
+Being in person should mean getting hands-on help, not being stuck behind a screen.
 Even small things, like seeing how a professor solves a problem step by step or noticing the feedback they give to other students, can make a huge difference in understanding.

 According to the National Library of Medicine and the National Center for Biotechnology Information, most students still learn better in person.
-The study showed that 60% of students preferred face-to-face classes and only 31% liked remote learning.
+The study showed that 60% of students preferred face-to-face classes and only 31% perfered remote learning.

-ACU Dallas offers online options that help students who are working or cannot move to Abilene.
-They make it possible for people to earn a degree while still juggling jobs and family.
-I think that is really impressive.
-For example, ACU was just named one of the nation’s Best Online Bachelor’s in Business Programs for 2024 by U.S. News and World Report.
+ACU was named one of the nation’s Best Online Bachelor’s in Business Programs for 2024 by U.S. News and World Report.
 That shows the online Bachelor of Science in Business Management is a program that really prepares students to grow as leaders in their careers.

-So I am not saying online programs are not valuable.
-They are definitely high-quality and give students flexibility.
+Online programs can definitely be high-quality and give students flexibility.
 But even with all the awards and recognition, nothing can replace being in a classroom where the professor is there to guide you and give immediate feedback.

 Overall, online learning has its place and can be a helpful tool, but it should not completely replace in-person classes, especially for courses that require hands-on experience or active discussion.
 Students not only learn better in the classroom, but they also feel more confident in their understanding and more prepared to apply what they have learned.